Why digital agencies are failing their clients?

 And in all honesty - people would rather be doing something more creative and goals driven than manual number copy-paste.

-Nightmare #9: Analytics platforms Like GA and Omniture require experts and training to analyse the data.
+Nightmare #9: Analytics platforms Like GA and Omniture require experts and training to analyze the data.

 While social media analytics data is still fairly easy to find and analyze, giant platforms like Google Analytics and Omniture require deep knowledge to simply know where particular website analytics data is located.